 What should I expect during a home inspection?

-Before the inspection starts, the contract between the client and the inspector must be completed and signed.
+Before the inspection starts, the standard contract (approved by Service Alberta) between the client and the inspector must be completed and signed.
 Both parties will get a copy of the contract before the inspection begins.
-This will outline what is included in the inspection.
-This could be done in person, or more commonly, by email.
+The contract will outline what is included in the inspection.
+The contract is generally emailed to the client for signing, and then returned for Encompass to sign.
+This is usually completed a day or two (or more) in advance of the inspection date.
+In some instances, this could be done in person at the inspection site before the inspection starts.
+Payment for the inspection is made before the inspection commences.
+Payment can be handled on site (Visa, MasterCard, Debit) or by email transfer (the day prior to the inspection).

 The inspection is a single, non-invasive, visual inspection of the readily accessible features and components of the property at the time of the inspection.